 How My Sleep Has Changed

-After wearing my BLUblox glasses for a few days, I began noticing how sleepy I’d feel close to bedtime.
+After wearing my BON CHARGE glasses for a few days, I began noticing how sleepy I’d feel close to bedtime.
 Previously, I had only felt like that while supplementing with melatonin.

 That was a clear sign that my body was doing what it was supposed to: release sleep-inducing hormones, including melatonin.